SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/bootcamp.md

 Homework:

-* Label and run your own PDF or Word file through the weaver
+* Label and run your own PDF or Word file through the Weaver

 ### Week 2: Using Trello, Editing your interview file.
 2/25/2021